 It’s natural to feel fear and anxiety during and after one of these situations.
-However, most people recover from these symptoms on their own.
-PTSD causes you to experience continued stress and fear for months or years past the traumatic event.
+However, most people recover from these symptoms on their own within a few weeks.
+PTSD causes you to experience continued stress and fear for months or years after the traumatic event.

 What are the symptoms of post-traumatic stress disorder?

 PTSD symptoms are grouped into the following categories.
 The symptoms must persist for more than 1 month after the traumatic experience.
 It's important to know that you do not need to have every symptom listed.